chrismccolgan/nutshell-a-little-budding-rose-by-emily-bronte/README.md

 - Created registration functionality which allows user to register new accounts by posting new user object in database
 - News section contains ability to post new article/edit existing articles/delete existing articles in database via forms on DOM
 - Added functionality to only show news articles belonging to logged in user
+- In charge of site design (not a graphic designer, please be kind)

 ## Gavin Swofford
 - Created messages section